 Teeth naturally discolor over time even with daily brushing and flossing.
 As we age the enamel layer of the teeth can become worn and more transparent, allowing the yellow color of the next layer of the tooth, or dentin, to show through.
 Tiny cracks may also develop that can fill with debris resulting in a dingy, dull appearance.
-The leading causes of tooth staining are:

 - Age – Normal wear and the accumulation of stains can darken the teeth and make you look older.
 Although tooth whitening becomes more of a challenge as we age it can be effective at any stage of life.